qw4990/index_advisor/README.md

 In online mode, Index Advisor will directly access your TiDB instance, so you need to ensure the following conditions:

-- The TiDB version needs to be higher than v7.2, so that the `Hypo Index` feature can be used.
+- The TiDB version needs to be equal or higher than v7.3, so that the `Hypo Index` feature can be used.
 (See workaround on [FAQs](#error-your-tidb-version-does-not-support-hypothetical-index-feature) if you are using a lower version of TiDB)
 - Index Advisor will read the query information from `Statement Summary` (if the query file is not manually specified),